vnj64/vnj64/README.md

 ### I am not planning to stop at this point, this is just a milestone but not the destination

-* I`m currently working on "KayfIT restaurant"
+* I`m currently working on "software_development2022" its a little projects for educate.
 * How to reach me? tg: **@arszdarszd**

 ## Languages and Tools